House Republicans who voted to impeach Trump face primaries

 Hernandez was a 20-year-old college student in his first week interning for Giffords when he went to her “Congress on your corner” constituent event.
 A gunman there opened fire, killing six and injuring 13.
 Hernandez kept the Democratic congresswoman conscious and applied pressure to her head wound until paramedics arrived.

-Associated Press writers Sara Burnett in Chicago, Felicia Fonseca in Flagstaff, Ariz., Joey Cappelletti in Lansing, Mich., Jonathan J. Cooper in Phoenix, Chris Grygiel in Seattle and Jim Salter in St. Louis contributed to this report.
+Associated Press writers Sara Burnett in Chicago, Felicia Fonseca in Flagstaff, Ariz., Joey Cappelletti in Lansing, Mich., Jonathan J. Cooper in Phoenix, Rachel La Corte in Olympia, Washington, and Jim Salter in St. Louis contributed to this report.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.